Extending global-local view alignment for self-supervised learning with remote sensing imagery: Methodology

-, where $\theta_t$ is the current weight of the teacher network and $\theta_s$ is the current weight of the student network.
 The $\lambda$ values adhere to a cosine schedule between $0.996$ and $1$, indicating that the teacher network is less dependent on the present student and more dependent on the integration of the student network in each round; hence, the weights are updated slowly.

-DINO uses centering and sharpening to prevent model collapse.
+Centering and sharpening are used to prevent model collapse.
 Centering is adding a bias term $c$ to the features of the output of the teacher model, i.e.,

-As \cref{eq:c_update} shown, the bias term $c$ is dynamically updated by the EMA, where $m > 0$ denotes the update rate and $B$ is the batch size.
+The bias term $c$ is dynamically updated by the EMA, where $m > 0$ denotes the update rate and $B$ is the batch size.

-DINO achieves sharpening by performing softmax normalization using low temperature in the teacher network to avoid consistent distribution.
-The teacher network in DINO consistently performs better than the student network during pre-training, so it is used as the feature extractor in downstream tasks after pre-training \cite{caron2021emerging}.
+Sharpening is achieved by softmax normalization using low temperature in the teacher network to avoid consistent distribution.
+The teacher network consistently outperforms the student network during pre-training, which is used as the feature extractor in downstream tasks \cite{caron2021emerging}.